vatpac-technology/sops/docs/terminal/adelaide.md

 All other aircraft require a Next call to AD TCU.

-The Standard Assignable level from AD ADC to AD TCU is:
+The standard assignable level from AD ADC to AD TCU is:

 | Aircraft | Level |
 | -------- | ----- |